MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/certificate-requirements-eap-tls-peap.md

   - A Microsoft stand-alone root or third-party root CA in an Active Directory domain that has an NTAuthCertificates store that contains the published root certificate.
 For more information about how to import third-party CA certificates, see [How to import third-party certification authority (CA) certificates into the Enterprise NTAuth store](https://support.microsoft.com/help/295663).

 - The Network Policy Server (NPS) or the VPN server computer certificate is configured with the Server Authentication purpose.
-The object identifier for Server Authentication is 1.3.6.1.5.5.7.3.1.
+The OID for Server Authentication is 1.3.6.1.5.5.7.3.1.

 - The computer certificate doesn't fail any one of the checks that are performed by the CryptoAPI certificate store.
 And it doesn't fail any one of the requirements in the remote access policy.